oppia/oppia-web-developer-docs/Lighthouse-Tests.md

 - **Common question:** What to do if your changes cause the lighthouse accessibility tests to fail?
 - The lighthouse logs will provide you most of the information you need (To see the logs, click on the details button on the right)

-## Steps solve the failing lighthouse test
+## Steps to solve the failing lighthouse test

 **1. Find out which pages are failing:** You can find which pages are failing in the lighthouse logs
 <img height="150" src="images/lighthouse-test-failure.png">